Do I need an outline? Do I have to develop a character questionnaire? Where do I start?

 In the content above I’ve shared a little bit on how I attack my novels, but here is a little closer look of my personal process.

-- Disclaimer: this only overviews my process of what writing my first draft.
+- Disclaimer: this only overviews my process of writing my first draft.
 The steps of editing and peer reviewing are another chunk altogether.

 - Second disclaimer: This is my PERSONAL approach.
 This does not mean that it is right, wrong, or suitable for everyone.
 It is just what I do and seems to work for me.